ChandanGhosh/aks-kv-sp-secrets/README.md

 envsubst < nginx-deployment.yaml | kubectl apply -f -
 ```

-#### wait for nginx pod to be up and running and then test the secrets are mounted or not
+#### Wait for nginx pod to be up and running and then test the secrets are mounted or not
 ```
 kubectl exec nginx-app -- ls /mnt/secrets/
 kubectl exec nginx-app -- cat /mnt/secrets/DB_PASSWORD